Click on each question to expand, if we happened to miss something, please contact us directly.

 What is your relationship with parents?

 We work very closely with parents!
 We value opinions from parents, after all they know the young adult best!
 We foster open communication with parent via email, text, and phone.
 Parents are always aware of a student's progress.
+We schedule meetings with the team as needed to review progress, problem solve, and develop more goals.
+Collaboration is key as the phrase "It takes a village" rings true.

 What are the educational requirements to enter the program?